-3.2.
-Autumn maximum of daily maximum 3-hours rainfall (Rx3hour)
+3.2 Autumn maximum of daily maximum 3 h rainfall (Rx3hour)

-The convection-permitting model is expected to improve the representation of the deep convection process that leads to heavy precipitation at local scale in a short period of time (e.g., sub-daily time scale).
-In this section, we investigate the autumn maximum 3-hour rainfall (Rx3hour) to clarify 290 how much the CPSs could improve the short-duration rainfall in comparison with their driving EUR-11 simulations for the period of 2001-2030.
-We use the COMEPHORE (1997-2007), upscaled COMEPHORE and rain gauge measurement (1998-2018) for this evaluation.
-We skip the SAFRAN dataset due to its insufficient quality of hourly rainfall, which was obtained by interpolation process from daily data in combination with analysed hourly specific humidity and other factors (Vidal et al., 2010).
-295
+The convection-permitting model is expected to improve the representation of the deep convection process that leads to heavy precipitation at local scale in a short period of time (e.g. sub-daily timescale).
+In this section, we investigate the autumn maximum 3 h rainfall (Rx3hour) to clarify how much the CPSs could improve the short-duration rainfall in comparison with their driving EUR-11 simulations for the period of 2001-2030.
+We use the COMEPHORE (1997-2007), upscaled COMEPHORE, and rain gauge measurement (1998-2018) for this evaluation.
+We skip the SAFRAN dataset due to its insufficient quality of hourly rainfall, which was obtained by an interpolation process from daily data in combination with analysed hourly specific humidity and other factors (Vidal et al., 2010).

-The spatial distributions of Rx3hour from simulations and observations are shown in Figure 3.
+The spatial distributions of Rx3hour from simulations and observations are shown in Fig. 3.
 We find that heavier rainfall events are still observed along a northeast-southwest axis, as for Rx1day.
-In addition, this pattern is expanded to the plain area on the south-east of the Cévennes range in the 11-years mean of COMEPHORE (Figure 3-jg) and 21-years means of in situ observations

-300 (Figure 3-lh).
-The spatial max/mean of Rx3hour of all 23 stations located within the Cévennes box from COMEPHORE are 81mm/45mm.
-This The mean value of those 23 stations is is consistent with the two mean values from two different period of in-situ observations, but the maximum value isis- almost 30% larger compared to those from rain gauge data.
-This discrepancy could be explained by either the method applied to combining radar and in situ observations or the 305 uncertainty in radar information over a complex topography area despite the good coverage of the radar system.
+In addition, this pattern is expanded to the plain area on the southeast of the Cévennes range in the 11-year mean of COMEPHORE (Fig. 3j) and 21-year means of in situ observations (Fig. 31).
+The spatial maximum and mean Rx3hour of all 23 stations located within the Cévennes box from COMEPHORE are 81 mm and 45 mm.
+The mean value of those 23 stations is consistent with the mean values from in situ observations, but the maximum value is almost 30 % larger compared to those from rain gauge data.
+This discrepancy could be explained by either the method applied to combining radar and in situ observations or the uncertainty in radar information over a complex topography area despite the good coverage of the radar system.

-All simulations reproduce this coverage pattern of Rx3hour well, despite the fact that their magnitudes of the event vary compared to the observations.
-This is consistent with what was found by those analyses of Fumière et al., (2019) who estimated the extreme tail percentile, rather than observationsupscaled COMEPHORE are -6455%, -527% and -566%, respectively (Figure 3-a-c).

-310 the mean, of daily and hourly rainfall from convection-permitting driven by reanalysis ERA-Interim data.
-As expected, the EUR-11 simulations underestimate 3-hour extreme rainfall over the Cévennes box.
-The mean dry biases of Rx3hour over 23 stations inside the Cévennes box from EUR-11-IPSL-CM5A-MR, EUR-11-HadGEM2-ES and EUR-11-NorESM1-M against in-situ

-- 315 The results from CPS-11s (Figure 3-g-i) also underestimate the extreme from in situ observationsupscaled COMEPHORE.
-Their spatial mean precipitation biases of 23 stations withinover the Cévennes box compared to observations range from -2818% (CPS-11-NorESM1-M) to -16% (CPS-11-HadGEM2-ES).
-These CPS-11s also perform better than the EUR-11 in reproducing heavy rainfall over the plain and coastal area to the east of the Cévennes mountain - 320 range and over the Alps.
+All simulations reproduce this coverage pattern of Rx3hour well, despite the fact that the magnitudes of the event vary compared to the observations.
+This is consistent with what was found by the analyses of Fumière et al. (2020), who estimated the extreme tail percentile rather than the mean of daily and hourly rainfall from a convection-permitting model driven by reanalysis ERA-Interim data.
+As expected, the EUR-11 simulations underestimate 3 h extreme rainfall over the Cévennes box.
+The mean dry biases of Rx3hour over the Cévennes box from EUR-11-IPSL-CM5A-MR, EUR-11-HadGEM2-ES, and EUR-11-NorESM1-M against upscaled COMEPHORE are -55%, -52%, and -56%, respectively (Fig. 3a-c).
+The results from CPS-11 simulations (Fig. 3g-i) also underestimate the extreme from upscaled COMEPHORE.
+Their spatial mean precipitation biases over the Cévennes box range from -18% (CPS-11-NorESM1-M) to -1% (CPS-11-HadGEM2-ES).
+These CPS-11 simulations also perform better than EUR-11 in reproducing heavy rainfall over the plain and coastal area to the east of the Cévennes mountain range and over the Alps.
 For the CPSs, we find dry biases of those simulations compared to in situ observations.
-The mean biases of 23 stations within the Cévennes box from the CPSs range from -23% to -37% (Figure 3-d-f).
-However, the behaviour among CPSs varies for those areas.
-The CPS IPSL CM5A-MR shows a wet bias ranging from 20% to 60%.
-The CPS-HadGEM2-ES keeps showing the best performance with its bias ranging from -20% to 20%.
-The CPS-NorESM1-M - 325 shows a dry bias at most of the stations ranging from 10% to 40%.
-In summary, the convectionpermitting model show consistent skills and improves the reproduction of in reproducing spatial distribution of heavy rainfall from daily to sub-daily time scale.
-We also find the coherence in the results in CPS and its driving EUR-11 simulations (e.g., those simulations from HadGEM2-ES experiments have better performance compared to others).
+The mean biases of 23 stations within the Cévennes box from the CPSs range from -23% to -37% (Fig. 3d-f).
+In summary, the convection-permitting model shows consistent skills and improves the reproduction of the spatial distribution of heavy rainfall from daily to sub-daily timescales.
+We also find coherence in the results in CPS and its driving EUR-11 simulations (e.g. the simulations from HadGEM2-ES experiments have better performance compared to others).

-330 3.3.
-Distribution of wet events
+3.3 Distribution of wet events